Surgery For Men

 Before and After

-Hair transplants are considered the most effective and permanent hair restoration technique available to combat early onset male pattern baldness.
+Hair transplants are the most effective and permanent solution for tackling early onset male pattern baldness.

-Male pattern baldness affects around a third of white men under 30 years old, increasing to around 80 per cent of men over 70.
-Statistics reveal that it is less common in black men and occurs more slowly in Asian men.
+Male pattern baldness affects around a third of Caucasian men under 30 years old, increasing to around 80 per cent of men over 70.
+It is less common in Black men and occurs more slowly in Asian men.

 Who is suitable?